Millions of Indians go to polls

 On Sunday night, two top politicians from the ruling coalition survived apparent attempts on their lives in Andhra Pradesh and Bihar states.

-Meanwhile, Muslim militants in Kashmir and leftist guerrillas in the impoverished eastern and southern parts of the country have urged people to stay away from the election, saying it was not a solution to their grievances.
+Meanwhile, Muslim militants in Kashmir and leftist guerrillas in the impoverished eastern and southern parts of the country urged people to stay away from the election, saying it was not a solution to their grievances.

-The final day of polling ends May 10 with counting and election results set for May 13.
+The final day of polling ends on May 10 with counting and election results set for May 13.